are perhaps one of the most difficult bird families to get to grips

 to look for in gull identification, including notes on how to age

-gulls and recognise hybrids.
+gulls and recognize hybrids.

 guide is perhaps too large to carry around for most birders, its